Skip to main content

 We can now explain why we only considered 1-, 2-, 3-, 4-, and 6-fold rotational symmetry in the previous chapter.
 Two-dimensional shapes with a 5-fold axes of symmetry, for example, cannot be unit cells because they cannot fit together without gaps.
 We can verify this by drawing equal-sided pentagons on a piece of paper.
 No matter how we fit them together, space will always be left over.
 The same holds true for equal-sided polyhedra with seven or more faces.
 They cannot fit together to tile a floor.
 And if the shapes cannot fit together in two dimensions, they cannot fit together in three dimensions.

-This page titled 11.3: Unit Cells and Lattices in Two Dimension is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 11.3: Unit Cells and Lattices in Two Dimension is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?